ssurba/transmission-readynas-legacy-arm/README.md

 This is a special build of Transmission Bittorrent client as an add-on for legacy NETGEAR ReadyNAS storage systems based on ARM architecture - DUO v2 (RND2000v2), NV+ v2 (RND4000v2).

-You can download it in the "Releases" section.
+You can download it in the Releases section: https://github.com/ssurba/transmission-readynas-legacy-arm/releases

 ## General notes: